Pharmacogenetics Panel for Psychotropics

 • When appropriate, results are reported as “star” (*) alleles based on consensus nomenclature.
 No variants detected is reported as “Negative” and is predictive of *1 functional allele.

-• For more information about the association between certain genes and medications, please see the PharmGKB Levels of Evidence for Selected Medication/Gene Associations table.
+• For more information about the association between certain genes and medications, please refer to the PharmGKB Levels of Evidence for Selected Medication/Gene Associations table.

 Limitations